 Immune Mediated Hemolytic Anemia (IMHA) or Immune Mediated Thrombocytopenia (ITP) are blood disorder where the pet’s own immune system attacks and destroys its own red blood cells or platelets.
-When red blood cells are destroyed, it is termed Immune Mediated Hemolytic Anemia (IMHA).
-When platelets are destroyed, it is termed Immune Mediated Thrombocytopenia (ITP).
+When red blood cells are destroyed, it is termed Immune Mediated Hemolytic Anemia (IMHA) in dogs.
+When platelets are destroyed, it is termed Immune Mediated Thrombocytopenia (ITP) in pets.
 In 50% of cases, both versions of the disease occur at the same time and can quickly become life-threatening.
 Each can result from triggers such as cancer, infection or exposure to certain drugs or toxins; but can also occur for unknown reasons.

-Symptoms include lethargy, weakness, panting, rapid breathing, poor appetite, vomiting, reluctance to exercise, spontaneous bruising, dark urine, yellow in the white of the eyes and yellow or pale gums.
+Symptoms for IMHA in Dogs include lethargy, weakness, panting, rapid breathing, poor appetite, vomiting, reluctance to exercise, spontaneous bruising, dark urine, yellow in the white of the eyes and yellow or pale gums.

 Susceptible to any breed, however, more often seen in the Bichon Frise, Cocker Spaniel, Dachshund, Finnish Spitz, Giant Schnauzer, Irish Setter, Old English Sheepdog, Poodle breeds (Miniature Poodle, Poodle, Standard Poodle and Toy Poodle), Saluki and Springer Spaniel.